fossxo/fossxo-gdd/source/img/ui/README.md

 UI Concept Drawings
 ===================
-This directory contains the user interface concept drawings for the FoxXO game.
+This directory contains the user interface concept drawings for the FossXO game.
 These are created by LibreOffice.

 These drawings are automatically included in the game design document as part